ndejong/terraform-digitalocean-droplet/README.md

  * [Digital Ocean](https://www.digitalocean.com/)
  * [Digital Ocean Terraform Provider](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs)

-The module is essentially a wrapper around the Digital Ocean provider using a `cloudinit` script to provide additional features:-
+The module is a helpful convenience wrapper around the standard DigitalOcean provider using `cloud-init` to provide additional features:-
- * remount existing volumes
+ * easily remount existing volumes
- * create an initial user with an sshkey
+ * easily create an initial passwordless sudo user directly with sshkeys
+ * easily add additional `user_data` scripts to bootstrap the Droplet

 ## Usage
 This module allows you to establish a Droplet on Digital Ocean as shown in the example below:-